pipelinedb/pipelinedb/README.md

     =# INSERT INTO does_not_exist (column0, column1) VALUES (1, 2), (3, 4), (5, 6);
     INSERT 0 0

-But one event isn't very interesting.
-We can use the `generate-inserts` script to generate and stream a larger amount of data into our continuous view.
-The following invocation of `generate-inserts` will generate a SQL multi `INSERT` with 100,000 tuples having random strings assigned to the `key` field, and random `ints` assigned to the `value` field.
+The `generate-inserts` script is useful for generating and streaming larger amounts of test data.
+The following invocation of `generate-inserts` will build a SQL multi `INSERT` with 100,000 tuples having random strings assigned to the `key` field, and random `ints` assigned to the `value` field.
+All of these events will be emitted to `test_stream`, and subsequently read by the `test_view` continuous view.
 And since our script is just generating SQL, we can pipe its output directly into the `pipeline` client:

     cd pipeline/emit
     ./generate-inserts --stream test_stream --key=str --value=int --batchsize=100000 --n=1 | pipeline